oracle/bots-node-sdk/bin/CLI.md

 bots-node-sdk init my-project
 ```

-> Creates a fresh Custom Component package in an empty directory
+> Creates a fresh custom component service package in an empty directory

-As an alterative approach, install `@oracle/bots-node-sdk` as a dependency
+As an alternative approach, install `@oracle/bots-node-sdk` as a dependency
 dependency to your application, and use commands accordingly.

 ```shell